cchjimmy/BozoECS/README.md

 In this implementation, each archetype is a JavaScript object, which acts as a table storing entity IDs and their associated components.
 Each column in the table is a separate array, and they are stored as keys within the archetype object.
 Archetypes can be created or destroyed automatically by adding or removing components or entities.

 Go to https://cchjimmy.github.io/BozoECS/ to see this ECS in action.
+See main.js as to how it is used in code.